 SEO strategies are most commonly divided into a 6-month plan.
 The first month is about planning and auditing current strategies in place.
 Months 2 to 6 are about implementing new strategies, pushing new content, amplifying visibility on social media, and having natural links.

 Most companies start seeing results between 4 to 6 months.
 At some point, usually after 12 months, results from SEO efforts will taper off.
 Then it becomes more about maintaining them.
+Some companies even use InetSoft to upgrade their reporting software.

 Why Life Cycles Matter